Check Out Our Our New Seed Shop

 • There’s a long list of diseases and pests that can affect potatoes, most of them relatively rare, thankfully.
 The most devastating problem is potato blight which is covered separately.

-• Slugs are a major problem and the use of nematodes is worthwhile as they kill the underground slugs not just the ones on the surface like pellets.
+• Slugs are a major problem with potatoes.
+The use of nematodes is worthwhile as they kill the underground slugs not just the ones on the surface like pellets.

 • A dry period followed by wet can result in tubers splitting or even a potato problem called hollow heart so do water well if the weather is fine.